jrquinteroh/jrquinteroh/README.md

 # Hello, I'm Juan Quintero 👋

 ## About Me
 I am a MSc Student on Big Data And Business Analytics.
-I have a passion for sports and learning, and enjoy working on projects involving SQL, Python, and Excel on any sort of industry and field.
+I have a passion for sports and learning, and enjoy working on projects involving SQL, Python, R and Excel on any sort of industry and field.

 - 🔭 I’m currently working on my MBD degree :)
 - 🌱 I’m currently learning Python, SQL, R